menardai/collabllm/README.md

 </div>

-📢 Oustanding @ ICML 2025
+📢 Oustanding Paper Award @ ICML 2025

 # Overview
 CollabLLM transforms traditional language models from passive responders to active collaborators in multi-turn conversations.
 This repository provides the complete framework for computing multiturn-aware rewards and training collaborative language models.